-Note 5 - In March 2016, the council approved changes to the management structure which resulted in the termination of the contracts of the Director of Environment and Community Services and the Borough Solicitor on 31 March 2016 and 31 July 2016 respectively.
-The cost to the council of terminating the contracts is £234,052 and £55,897 respectively.
+Note 7 - In March 2016, the Council approved changes to the management structure which results in the termination of the contracts of the Director of Environment and Community Services and the Borough Solicitor on 31 March 2016 and 31 July 2016 respectively.
+The cost to the Council of terminating these contracts is £234,052 and £55,897 respectively.